How We Handle Your Data

 When you purchase a paid subscription to The Trans Inclusion Toolkit, your payment is processed by Stripe, a PCI DSS Level 1 certified payment processor.
 We collect and process the following data in connection with your subscription:

-• Subscription metadata — your subscription tier, billing cycle (monthly/annual), start date, renewal date, and payment status.
-This data is stored in our CRM (HubSpot) to manage your access tier and is used to control which features you can access on the site
+- Subscription metadata — your subscription tier, billing cycle (monthly/annual), start date, renewal date, and payment status.
+This data is stored in our CRM (HubSpot) to manage your access tier and is used to control which features you can access on the platform

 Your payment data is processed by Stripe in accordance with their Privacy Policy and is protected by PCI DSS Level 1 security standards — the highest level of certification in the payment industry.